 You may be bummed out, down in the dumps, and you just need to talk to someone but you can’t.
 Aside from seeing your Therapist, here’s 3 simple things to do today to fight depression.

-Take small breaks to give your brain a rest.
+1. Take small breaks to give your brain a rest.

-- Watch a cat video, or whatever funny Youtube video tickles your funny bone
+- Watch a funny Youtube video

-- play a game on your phone
+- Play a game on your device

-Take care of your body
+2. Take care of your body

-- Get physical activity.
-You don’t have to start by running a marathon or even join a gym.
-Try going for a 10 minute walk, or getting up and walking around the office every so often.
-Maybe even a dance party in your living room.
+- Incorporate physical activity.
+You don’t have to run a marathon or even join a gym.
+This isn’t about getting in the best shape of your life — it’s about releasing those helpful hormones like endorphins, serotonin, and dopamine.
+Try going for a 10-minute walk.
+If you’re in an office, try getting up and walking around every so often, or taking 15 minutes to stroll around the block during lunch.
+Do a YouTube yoga class.
+Maybe even try a dance party in your living room!